Infinity of Geodesics in an Homogeneous and Isotropic Expanding Space-Time: Introduction

 Everything in our world is perceived through the intermediary of light despite its enigmatic nature.
 All our observations come from the interaction and reflection of light with matter.
 To provide a comprehensive understanding of the universe expansion and elucidate matter interaction and distribution with space-time expansion, it is helpful to model the observed expansion of the space-time.\pesp

 From observations we know that "{\it all galaxies are receding from each other with a velocity proportional to their distance}": this was the major valuable experimental information brought to our knowledge by E.P.
-Hubble in 1925 \cite{HUB1},\cite{HUB2},\cite{HUB3}, which was incomprehensible since it provided a big contradiction with the interpretation of the recession velocity of faraway galaxies that could exceed the velocity of light.
-In 1927, G. Lema\^{\i}tre \cite{GL} was the first who related the movement of galaxies to the space-time expansion: the whole space is stretched in all directions, which creates the space-time expansion, and then induces the recession movement of galaxies all around.
-The expansion is then responsible for matter distribution in our universe, and to discover matter distribution in an expanding space-time that fits observation, we need to determine the geodesics of light on it since it is known that a freely moving physical system follows the geodesics of the space that optimize its extremum.\pesp
+Hubble in 1925 \cite{Chap3HUB1},\cite{Chap3HUB2},\cite{Chap3HUB3}, which was incomprehensible since it provided a big contradiction with the interpretation of the recession velocity of faraway galaxies that could exceed the velocity of light.
+In 1927, G. Lema\^{\i}tre \cite{Chap3GL} was the first who related the movement of galaxies to the space-time expansion: the whole space is stretched in all directions, which creates the space-time expansion, and then induces the recession movement of galaxies all around.
+To understand the free motion in that expanding space-time one needs to determine the geodesics of light on it since it is known that a freely moving physical system follows the geodesics of the space that optimize its extremum.\pesp

 Light follows the geodesics of the space that represent the shortest distance between two different points, and to observe how it crosses that variable geometry within a concrete model will provide the print of the geometry of the expanding space-time.
-The main difficulty resides in the nature the expansion of the space-time.
-How can it be modeled locally to provide a clear global picture that conveys observations, especially when the variation of the space-time curvature is not only from one point to another but within the same point?
+The main difficulty resides in the nature of the expansion of the space-time.
+How can it be modeled locally to provide a clear global picture that conveys observations (homogeneity and isotropy), especially when the variation of the space-time curvature is not only from one point to another but within the same point?
 Do we need initial conditions to start with?
 The metric that expresses the line element between two nearby events at a given point of the space-time must be variable to express the global expansion of the space via its local expansion. \pesp